There is no right or wrong answer. Many people refer help desk and service desk to be the same and others feel it to be different.

 - Provides level 1 and level 2 support and can transfer ownership when escalation is required

 - Limited integration with other ITSM practices like knowledge and configuration management

 It can be isolated or part of a larger service desk operation to improve the overall organization’s customer services.
 The focus of the help desk is to fix issues and is often limited to incident management.

 Is Service Desk a Call Center?

 It absolutely is a “No”, many a times people get confused with these technical terms and use them interchangeably, but they are not the same.
-Simply put, Service Desk provides and manages services, whereas call center receives and manages calls, emails and chats.
+Simply put, the Service Desk provides and manages services, whereas the call center receives and manages calls, emails, and chats.

-A customer support representative assists customers with incident resolution or service request, it manages departmental knowledge, it offers self-service to customers who wish to resolve incidents faster and independently.
-It provides metrics on the team and effectiveness of the tools.
-They are service focused and customer centric when delivering support to customers.
+A customer support representative assists customers with incident resolution or service requests, it manages departmental knowledge, it offers self-service to customers who wish to resolve incidents faster and independently.
+It provides metrics on the team and the effectiveness of the tools.
+They are service-focused and customer-centric when delivering support to customers.

 There are mainly two types of call centers – Inbound and Outbound.